Revisiting Silhouette Aggregation: Methods

-When clusters are perfectly balanced, the sample mean (i.e., micro-averaging) is a reasonable aggregation strategy.
-This assumption, however, of clusters being perfectly balanced, cannot be guaranteed in the real world, where clusters are often imbalanced (see, for example, Table~\ref{tab:data}).
-In this case, micro-averaging is not effective, as will be discussed next in more detail.
-By contrast, the cluster-level (macro) aggregation strategy is more robust.
-In this strategy, a silhouette score $S_c$ is computed for each cluster $C_i$ as follows\footnote{We note that the \href{https://cran.r-project.org/web/packages/clusterCrit/vignettes/clusterCrit.pdf}{R implementation} of the silhouette score employs macro-averaging.
-To the best of our knowledge, very few studies in literature deviate from the typical approach and follow this paradigm~\cite{brun2007model}.}:
+When clusters are perfectly balanced, the sample mean is a reasonable aggregation strategy.
+The assumption of perfectly balanced clusters, however, cannot be guaranteed in the real world, where clusters are often imbalanced.
+In such cases, and when small clusters also matter (e.g., diagnostic reports about rare medical diseases), we argue that micro-averaging is not effective while macro-averaging is robust.
+This issue is known in fields such as supervised learning \cite{gaudreault2024empirical}, but it has not been studied yet for clustering.